angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 So why has Daze seemingly become perceived as less worthwhile in Legacy Doomsday?

-Let's think about the matchups Daze shines in vs the ones it is weak to.
+Let's think about the matchups Daze shines in vs. the ones it is weak to.

 Daze shines when you have a mana efficient start and need to buy just a little bit of time.
 It works really well against decks like Stompy and Death and Taxes where they have to try and play on curve threats to retain parity with the unfair strategy you are aiming to progress.
-Daze allows you to turn land light hands with Rituals in into fast wins whilst preventing the playing of cards like :card[Trinisphere] and :card[Spirit of the Labyrinth].
+Daze allows you to turn land light hands with Rituals into fast wins whilst preventing the playing of cards like :card[Trinisphere] and :card[Spirit of the Labyrinth].

 Where Daze is less effective is against decks that either don't present the chance for it to work such as {U}{W} control decks which can just play a land "say go" strategy or that utilise low resource plans more effectively than Doomsday does such as {U}{R} Delver.
-It can help if you are on the play and have a turn 1 combo turn but other than that, in these style of matchups it can be more of a liability than a help.
+It can help if you are on the play and have a turn 1 combo turn but other than that, in these styles of matchup it can be more of a liability than a help.

 Comparing these 2 main groups we can already see the former includes many decks